danomatika/ofxLua/README.markdown

 Create an account, clone or fork the repo, then request a push/merge.

 If you find any bugs or suggestions please log them to GitHub as well.

+### Trying Newer Lib Versions

+There are a number scripts in the scripts folder which are used to update the various libraries (lua, luabind, and boost for iOS) used by ofxLua.
+Try editing the version setting in the script header and running the script to download new sources or, in the case of boostoniphone, build a new framework.

 ### luabind Source Modifications